arendst/Tasmota/tasmota/berry/lorawan/decoders.AI/DEVELOPER-PROMPT.md

 10. Generate or update [MODEL]-MAP.md cache file

 ### Phase 2: Generation (Silent)
-1. Query NTP for accurate current datetime (don't trust LLM time)
+1. Update the current date time as described in `TIME HANDLING`
 2. Generate driver code with 100% uplink coverage
 3. Implement ALL downlink commands from PDF
 4. Add test command registration with auto-cleanup
 5. Register downlink commands with validation
 6. Implement all helper functions needed
 7. Create comprehensive documentation
-8. Generate test payload examples for ALL uplink types
+8. Document ALL downlink commands with examples
-9. Document ALL downlink commands with examples
+9. Generate all test scenario for TestUI with REAL(verified) & REALISTIC payload
 10. Create Tasmota command examples for each payload type
 11. Update emoji-reference.md if needed
 12. Update `GENERATED-DRIVER-LIST.md` when needed